-If you have a vacation property that you rent out, you can expect to have the money you thought you’d be getting for rent go directly to your unpaid dues.
+If you have a vacation property that you rent out part of the year, you can expect to have the money you thought you’d be getting for rent go directly to your unpaid dues.
 However, once you’re caught up on your HOA dues, you’ll start receiving your money again.

 The above consequences are serious, yes.
 As you’ll find out, though, it can get a whole lot worse.
 For example, the association can file a lien on your property.
 If you sell the property, the lien and any other fees will be deducted before you get your money.

 To avoid any consequences, there are steps you can take.
 The first thing you can do is keep an open line of communication between you and the association.
 If you know you’re going to be late or miss a payment, let your board know ASAP.
-Some boards will work with you to come up with some sort of payment plan.
+Some boards will work with you to come up with a payment plan.